 - Ben Garris, KCS Program Manager for Republic Wireless

-- Understanding Guide user permissions (Professional and Enterprise)
+- Understanding Guide user permissions (requires Professional or Enterprise)

 You’ve probably noticed how all of these agent productivity tools work together to create a cycle for continuous improvement.
 This is a key part of good knowledge management and it’s exactly what we strive for when developing functionality for Guide, so every feature ultimately allows for a better self-service experience for both your customers and agents.

 Companies that leverage tools like these to develop strong knowledge management practices see an annual improvement of 3.2% in agent utilization rates, while those without them see this metric continue to decline over time.

 With these agent-focused features we’ve just covered, you first make your agents as productive as they can be with a reduction in basic issues through tools like Answer Bot.
 Second, you equip agents with easy access to relevant AI-powered knowledge so they’re most effective when they’re helping customers.
 Finally, as agents have fewer issues to handle and become more productive in providing help, you empower them with the right tools to evolve in their roles and start developing and improving content seamlessly.